lrigano/hts_workshop_mpi/level1/2X_quality_filter_nanopore.md

 ---

-## Removing short and low quality reads
+## Filtering short and low quality reads

 Removing short reads and eliminating low quality data can improve your downstream analysis.
 For example, it can be beneficial to remove short reads for whole genome sequencing projects. `Nanofilt` is a tool that can filter reads by quality score and length.
 It is also capable of cropping a specified number of bases from the start or the end of a read, which can be useful sometimes.